counterfactual/monorepo/v0/protocols.md

 Let `c_1`, `c_2` be the amount that parties 1 and 2 wish to contribute towards the application.
 The commitment

 - updates the free balance state to one where party 1's balance is reduced by `c_1` and party 2's balance is reduced by `c_2`.
-- sets the nonce registry entry to 1.
 - calls `executeAppConditionalTransaction` with a limit of `c_1 + c_2`.

 ### Handshake